-Real Assets include listed property, listed infrastructure, unlisted property, unlisted infrastructure and commodities.
+Real Assets include listed property, listed infrastructure, unlisted property and unlisted infrastructure and commodities.
 These assets are expected to generate returns that are different to shares, and therefore offer increased diversification to the relevant Fund.

-Scheme means the Mercer KiwiSaver scheme.
+Scheme means the Mercer FlexiSaver.